 More intriguing is the provocative Rhythms for Violin and Orchestra, which is mature Overton in the manner of his best scores like Viola Sonata and Pulsations (both discussed below).
 The Sonatina for Violin and Harpsichord is neoclassic and surprisingly heavy in the keyboard writing.
 These would be interesting to hear.

 The Piano Sonata is nine minutes in one rhapsodic breath.
 The style starts like neo-Copland but soon becomes quite dense and polytonal, although a few comparatively placid passages stem the tide.
 Themes intertwine and there’s a transfigured recapitulation in the final pages but there is no conventional sonata form.
 Overton’s other piano pieces Polarities #1 (recorded by Robert Helps) and the single page Moods are for talented amateurs, but the Piano Sonata is worthy of an occasional airing on the concert stage.
 (The Sonata was played in ’53-’54 by Lalan Parrott and Avraham Sternklar but it is unlikely that it has been performed since.
-I learned it for the upcoming ACA concert and am tentatively planning on making the first recording.
+I learned it for an ACA concert and am tentatively planning on making the first recording.
 Excerpts are near the end of this page.)

 The six major recorded Overton compositions are historical documents of austere beauty: Symphony No. 2, Second String Quartet, Cello Sonata, Viola Sonata, Sonorities for Orchestra, and Pulsations.

 Overton said of his approach (from Wikipedia and apparently sourced from his wife Nancy):

 As a composer, my main interest has been in the exploration of non-systematic, intuitive harmony, both tonal and dissonant from which other elements — melody, counterpoint and form — can be derived.